 - 60 mg

-Your doctor may start you on a low dosage.
+Your doctor may start you on a low dosage of Qulipta.
 Then they can adjust it over time to reach the amount that’s right for you.
 Your doctor will ultimately prescribe the smallest dosage that provides the desired effect.

-The following information describes dosages that are commonly used or recommended.
+The following table gives an overview of the dosages that are commonly used or recommended.
 However, be sure to take the dosage your doctor prescribes for you.
 Your doctor will determine the best dosage to fit your needs.

 • 30 mg